One of the most important museums byceramic art of the world is located at Faenza, in the province of Ravenna.

-It was an extraordinary success e Gaetano Ballardini, creator of the nascent project of the Museum of ceramics, he obviously picked up the fruits and began to place them in the rooms of the former convent of San Maglorio, the first collection of the pottery.
+It was an extraordinary success e Gaetano Ballardini, creator of the nascent project of the Museum of ceramics, obviously collected the fruits and began to place in the rooms of the former convent of San Maglorio, the first collection of the pottery.

 His work of sensitization at private collectors and public bodies managed to get him donations and institutional recognition.

-He did not want for the museum only the increase and diversification of the ancient Italian ceramics and abroad, but was also concerned and from the beginning, to establish relations with the technical and training schools Art.
+He did not want for the museum only the increase and diversification of the ancient Italian ceramics and abroad but also, from the beginning, was concerned with establishing relationships with the technical training schools and Art.

 He became a promoter of national exhibitions and international, to found the specialized magazine Faenza.
-His love and passion for the territory of which he was a son and which he had given so much luster toart of ceramics, pushed him to be the first witness of this century tradition in order to transmit it to future generations.
+His love and passion for the territory of which he was the son and which had given so much luster to theart of ceramics, pushed him to be the first witness of this century tradition in order to transmit it to future generations.

-The identity of the Museum it was therefore recognized in the School of Ceramics, today State Institute of Art for Ceramics G. Ballardini, for the scientific recovery of the ancient ancient techniques of ceramics.
+The identity of the Museum it was therefore recognized in the School of Ceramics, today G. Ballardini State Institute of Art for Ceramics, for the scientific recovery of the ancient ancient techniques of ceramics.